 - Try to be somewhat familiar with the basics of trail running.
 (For a few ideas, check out this video on how to handle steep terrain so that you’re prepared for the hills.)

-Now that we’re ready to trail run, let’s take a look at three tips that can make your transition from a road runner to trail runner easier.
+Now that we’re ready to trail run, let’s take a look at trail running vs road running and the three tips that’ll make your transition from a road runner to trail runner easier.

 Tip #1: Don’t Do Too Much Too Soon